yunu121/moisture-sensor/README.md

 **This can be done by:**
 - Measuring the raw value when the moisture sensor is dry,
-- Measuring the raw value when the moisture sensor is fully wet, i.e submerged in water.
+- Measuring the raw value when the moisture sensor is fully wet, i.e. submerged in water.

 **Then flash again, for a second time.**